Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

 Then, let us take and fix a positive quantity $c$ satisfying the following conditions:

-The first condition is satisfied as soon as $c$ is smaller than and sufficiently close to $\barcescsup$, thus existence of a quantity $c$ satisfying the two conditions follows from hypothesis \hypDiscVel.
+The first condition is satisfied as soon as $c$ is smaller than and close enough to $\barcescsup$, thus existence of a quantity $c$ satisfying the two conditions follows from hypothesis \textup{(\hyperlink{hypDiscVel}{\hypDiscVelRef})}.

 The contradiction will follow from the relaxation scheme set up in \cref{subsec:relax_sch_tr_fr}.
-The main ingredient is: since the set $\Phi_c(0_{\rr^n})$ is empty, some dissipation must occur permanently around the escape point in a referential travelling at speed $c$.
-This is stated by the following lemma. \begin{lemma}[nonzero dissipation in the absence of travelling front] There exist positive quantities $L$ and $\epsDissip$ such that, for every $t$ in $[0,+\infty)$,
+The main ingredient is: since the set $\Phi_c(m)$ is empty, some dissipation must occur permanently around the escape point in a referential travelling at the speed $c$.
+This is stated by the following lemma. \end{proof}